gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `SourceDirectorySet` type is often used by plugins to represent some set of source directories and files.
 Previously, it was only possible to create instances of `SourceDirectorySet` using internal types.
 This is problematic because when a plugin uses internal types it can often break when new versions of Gradle are released because internal types may change in breaking ways between releases.

 In this release of Gradle, the `ObjectFactory` service, which is part of the public API, now includes a method to create `SourceDirectorySet` instances.
-A plugin can now use this method instead of the internal types.
+Plugins can now use this method instead of the internal types.

+### Added Provider.flatMap() method

+TBD - why this is useful

+### Provider implementations track their producer task

+TBD - More provider implementations track the task that produces the value of the provider:
+- Any provider returned by `TaskContainer`
+- Any property marked with `@OutputFile` or `@OutputDirectory`
+- Any provider returned by `Provider.map()` that matches these criteria (including this one)

 ### Changes to file and directory property construction